aldryn/aldryn-docs/docs/how-to/local_development.rst

         kill <process_number>

-You should see your site, or at least the "Your site is ready" message, and be able to log into it.
+You should see your site, or at least the "Your site is ready" message, and be able to log in to it.